McDonald’s sues ousted CEO, alleging employee relationships | WTOP

+The company now wants to reclaim hundreds of thousands of dollars in compensation paid to Easterbrook on his departure.

+“McDonald’s does not tolerate behavior from employees that does not reflect our values,” said McDonald’s President and CEO Chris Kempczinski, who was promoted following Easterbrook’s departure, in a message to employees Monday.

-McDonald’s fired Easterbrook last November after he acknowledged exchanging videos and text messages with an employee.
+McDonald’s fired Easterbrook last November after he acknowledged exchanging videos and text messages in a non-physical, consensual relationship with an employee.
 Easterbrook told the company that there were no other similar instances.
+Easterbrook and his wife divorced in 2015, the same year he became McDonald’s CEO.

-Based on what the company knew at the time, McDonald’s board approved a separation agreement “without cause” that allowed Easterbrook to keep around $40 million in stock-based benefits plus 26 weeks of pay, amounting to compensation of about $670,000.
+Based on what the company knew at the time, McDonald’s board approved a separation agreement “without cause” that allowed Easterbrook to keep nearly $42 million in stock-based benefits, according to Equilar, which tracks executive compensation.
+Easterbrook also collected 26 weeks of pay, amounting to compensation of about $670,000.

+McDonald’s says in a lawsuit that in July, it received an anonymous tip that Easterbrook had engaged in a sexual relationship with another employee.
+After an investigation, McDonald’s confirmed that relationship as well as two other physical, sexual relationships in the year before he was fired.
+Easterbrook also approved a special grant of restricted stock, worth hundreds of thousands of dollars, to one of those employees, the lawsuit said.

 In a lawsuit filed in Delaware, McDonald’s said it would not have terminated Easterbrook without cause if it had known of the additional relationships.